Kawasaki Heavy Industries & CRRC Qingdao Sifang T251

-The Kawasaki Heavy Industries & CRRC Qingdao Sifang CT251 is the first generation electric multiple unit rolling stock in operation on the Thomson–East Coast line of Singapore's Mass Rapid Transit (MRT) system, manufactured by a consortium of Kawasaki Heavy Industries (KHI) and CRRC Qingdao Sifang (formerly CSR Qingdao Sifang) under Contract T251.
+The Kawasaki Heavy Industries & CRRC Qingdao Sifang T251 is the first generation electric multiple unit rolling stock in operation on the Thomson–East Coast line of Singapore's Mass Rapid Transit (MRT) system, manufactured by a consortium of Kawasaki Heavy Industries and CRRC Qingdao Sifang (formerly CSR Qingdao Sifang) under Contract Turnkey 251.

-91 four-car medium-capacity trainsets were purchased by LTA for the Thomson-East Coast line and the first set was delivered on 25 May 2018.
+91 four-car medium-capacity trainsets were purchased by LTA for the Thomson-East Coast line in 2014 and the first set was delivered on 25 May 2018.

-Seven additional trains were supposed to be procured for the RTS Link as both the Singapore and Malaysian governments agreed to both lines sharing largely identical technical specifications.
-Since then, a new agreement signed on 30 July 2020 meant that these trains would not be built and will be replaced by LRT trains.
+Because the Singaporean and Malaysian governments agreed to largely identical technical specifications for both lines, seven additional trains were scheduled to be procured for the RTS Link.
+Since then, a new agreement signed on 30 July 2020, has mandated that LRT trains will be built instead of the original proposed trains.

 Tender

 The tender for trains under the contract turnkey 251 was closed on 15 November 2013 with six bids.
 The Land Transport Authority has shortlisted all of them and the tender results were published on 28 May 2014.

 Kawasaki will be responsible for the overall project management, design, manufacturing of bogies and procurement of major components.
 CRRC Qingdao Sifang will be in charge of manufacturing, final fitting and assembly of complete MRT trains and factory testing.
 Kawasaki (Singapore) will be responsible for the delivery of complete MRT trains to the depot, on-site testing and commissioning.